lidarbtc/awesome-cdn/README.md

 - Description
   - They provide a cdn, dns with a free plan.
   - Most recommended cdn for free plan.
+  - In free plan, APAC route is conditionally provided.
 - Network edge capacity
   - 248 Tbps(2024.02)
 - Have a free plan?